laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 \theta_{t+1} = \theta_t - \eta \nabla L(\theta_t)
 $$

-The $\eta$ is called the *learning rate*.
+The $\eta$ is often called the *learning rate*.
 It is a tuning parameter, that controls how far the algorithm steps along the negative gradient.